nikolay-turpitko/pass2pass/README.md

 I tried to make it extensible just in case I (or may be someone else) will need to add support of other password managers into it.
 It should be enough to add parser/store code into corresponded packages by analogy with existing one.

+In case of issues with GPG pinentry (login) dialog try to use `pass show <password>` to show some existing password, so that pass invoke GPG and ask for it's password.
+It should cache password after that and shouldn't ask it during `pass2pass` invocation.